garden-io/garden/docs/reference/module-types/container.md

       # Specifies the configuration of the remote proxy container which will replace the actual remote app.
       proxyContainer:
+        # The file with the private ssh key to be used in the proxy container reverse port forwarding.
+        privateKeyFilePath:

         # The file with the public ssh key to be stored in the proxy container.
         publicKeyFilePath: